LITS Services FAQ: Fall 2020

 Some software is available to download for use off-campus and on personal computers.
 This includes Microsoft Office!

-Remote access to College software is available now.
+Remote access to College software is also available.
 To access LabStats, the software that provides remote access to one of our physical computers on campus, please follow the instructions here.
 To access our cloud based solution, Apporto, go to https://brynmawr.apporto.com/ and login with your College credentials.
 More information is here.

 Not sure which to use?
 Try LabStats first.
 Use Apporto if your device doesn’t support RDP (i.e. smartphones, tablets, etc.) or if no computers are available via LabStats.